tonishka/tp/docs/UserGuide.md

 In this tutorial we will be adding your personal contact information to Reache.

 1. Launch Reache from the folder in which it is located by double clicking on it.
-You will see the home page shown below with some sample contacts. <br>
+You will see the Home Page shown below with some sample contacts. <br>
 ![Sample Contacts](images/Tutorial/Tutorial_1/new_sample_contacts.png)
    Since this is the first time you are using Reache, it loads the sample contacts as there are no actual contacts stored.
 Let’s start storing some real contacts in it. <br><br>
 2. Firstly, we have to clear the sample data first.
 Type `clear` in the command box and press Enter/Return.
 Press 'Yes’ when Reache asks for confirmation. <br><br>